HyperviewHQ/hyperview_docs/documentation/user-guide/user-accounts/topics/administering-user-accounts.md

 ## Managing domains

-A "domain" implies a corporate email domain.
+Domains are the allowed email domains for accounts that can log in to the platform.
+An account's email address must use one of the configured domains.
 Most organizations have one unique domain, but others may have different domains for sub-organizations.

 :::{note}
 You must add a domain before you can add any users.
 The primary domain for your organization will be created during the Hyperview onboarding process.